2020 Missouri State Bears football team

 The 2020 Missouri State Bears football team represented Missouri State University in the 2020–21 NCAA Division I FCS football season.
 They were led by Bobby Petrino in his first season as the program's 21st head coach.
 The Bears play their home games at Robert W. Plaster Stadium.
 They competed as a member of the Missouri Valley Football Conference.
 The Bears won their 10th conference championship (shared with South Dakota State) and returned the playoffs for the first time since 1990.
 They lost in the first round at North Dakota 44–10.
 Bobby Petrino won the conference coach of the year award in his first season.
 They finished the season ranked 13th in both Coaches and STATS poll.

-Previous season

-The Bears finished the 2019 season 1–10, 1–7 in MVFC play to finish in a two-way tie for ninth place.
-On January 10, 2020, head coach Dave Steckel was bought out of his contract with Missouri State after compiling a 13–42 record over five seasons.
-Five days later, on January 15, Bobby Petrino was announced as the team's new head coach.